Utah vs. Colorado NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Utah has combined with its opponents to put up more than 52.5 points in seven of 10 games this season.
+- Utah and its opponents have combined to score more than 52 points in seven of 10 games this season.

+- Colorado's games have gone over 52 points in three of 10 chances this season.

-- The combined points per game average of the two teams, 55.2, is 2.7 points more than Friday's over/under.
+- The combined points per game average of the two teams, 55.2, is 3.2 points above Friday's over/under.

-- This contest's over/under is 3.7 points greater than the 48.8 these two squads combine to allow per game this season.
+- The 48.8 combined points per game that these two squads have allowed this season are 3.2 fewer than the 52 over/under in this contest.

-- Utes games this season feature an average total of 53.3 points, a number 0.8 points higher than Friday's over/under.
+- The average total in Utes games this season is 53.3, 1.3 points above Friday's over/under of 52.

 Utah Stats and Trends

+- Utah has five wins against the spread in 11 games this season.

-- This season, the Utes are winless against the spread when entering a game as a favorite of 23.5 points or more.
+- The Utes have yet to cover the spread this season when favored by 23.5 points or more.

-- Utah has gone over the point total in 70% of its opportunities this year (seven times over 10 games with a set point total).
+- Utah's games this year have eclipsed the over/under seven times in 10 opportunities (70%).

-- Utah is 5-3 against the spread and 7-2 overall in games when it puts up more than 26.5 points.
+- Utah is 5-3 against the spread and 7-2 overall this season when the team scores more than 26.5 points.

-- In games that Utah totals over 418.8 yards, the team is 4-2 against the spread and 6-1 overall.
+- In games that Utah amasses more than 418.8 yards, the team is 4-2 against the spread and 6-1 overall.

 - The Utes have 11 giveaways this season, while the Buffaloes have 12 takeaways .